 2017, unique piece of 930 silver plated in gold.
 Its interior is holds a cookie in the shape of a 5-pointed star.

-The medal of honor that the Raymond Roussel Society awarded to John Ashbery was the fruit of a special collaboration between the artist and designer Joan Bofill, the well known jeweler and sculptor Enric Majoral and the noted pastry chef Jordi Roca (Celler de Can Roca).
+The medal of honor was the fruit of a special collaboration between the artist and designer Joan Bofill, the jeweler and sculptor Enric Majoral and the noted pastry chef Jordi Roca (Celler de Can Roca).